-Santa Barbara Wine Country is one of the hot wine travel destinations for 2012, says the Wine Enthusiast magazine and website.
+Santa Barbara Wine Country is one of the hot wine travel destinations says the Wine Enthusiast magazine and website.
 Santa Barbara’s wineries and vineyards rate alongside those of Napa Valley as an exciting wine destination to visit.

 Well, as a list we’d say that is far from being the Usual Suspects.
 In the United States you might expect to find places like Sonoma, Paso Robles and Oregon ahead of wines from Santa Barbara and Virginia.
 You might also expect to find more than one wine travel region from France, in addition to Champagne - and why is there nowhere from Australia?
-Well, lists like this are meant to stir up publicity, especially for whoever produces the list, but they do also make you think - and its certainly good news for the vineyards and wineries of Santa Barbara.
+Well, lists like this are meant to stir up publicity for whoever produces the list, but they do also make you think - and its certainly good news for the vineyards and wineries of Santa Barbara.

 So why is Santa Barbara such a great place to visit for the wine traveler?
 “That’s thanks in equal parts to its Hollywood-style glamour, palm tree-fringed sandy beaches, fashionable resorts, great cuisine, endless shopping and one of the most beautiful wine regions in California,” says Wine Enthusiast magazine.